Supergroups, q-series and 3-manifolds: Resurgence

 Assume the path integral of the theory can be formally treated as a finite dimensional integral of the form

-where $S(x)$ is a holomorphic functions of \textit{complex} variables $x$, $\Gamma$ is a mid-dimensional contour, and $c$ is a constant depending on the chosen normalization of the integral.
+where $S(x)$ is a holomorphic function of \textit{complex} variables $x$, $\Gamma$ is a mid-dimensional contour, and $c$ is a constant depending on the chosen normalization of the integral.
 We allow $S(x)$ to have a degenerate, but not vanishing, matrix of second derivatives at the critical points.
 The function $f(x)$ in (\ref{resurgence-model-integral}) is only assumed to be meromorphic in $x$, unlike the more standard scenario when it is assumed to be holomorphic.
 The reason for this is the following.
-In the path integral of the supergroup Chern-Simons theory in principle there are also grassmann valued fields, corresponding to odd components of the connection 1-form.
-However one can do a partial gauge fixing down to the even subgroup (cf. \cite{Kapustin:2009cd,Mikhaylov:2014aoa}).
+In the path integral of the supergroup Chern-Simons theory in principle there are also Grassmann valued fields, corresponding to odd components of the connection 1-form.
+However, one can do a partial gauge fixing down to the even subgroup (cf. \cite{Kapustin:2009cd,Mikhaylov:2014aoa}).
 This will result in the corresponding superghost fields that has even parity (unlike the usual ghosts that have odd parity).
 Integrating them out will lead to the inverse determinant of the quadratic form that defines the action for superghosts and depends on the bosonic gauge fields.
 In the finite dimensional model for the path integral this can be taken into account by allowing a non-trivial meromorphic $f(x)$ inside the integral (\ref{resurgence-model-integral}).
 It has singularities corresponding to bosonic connections for which the superghosts have zero-modes\footnote{A similar and related phenomenon appears in supermatrix models \cite{AlvarezGaume:1991zc,Yost:1991ht}.
 In particular, a Hermitian supermatrix can be gauge-fixed to a purely bosonic diagonal matrix.
-The integral over the space Hermitian supermatrices modulo superunitary transformations then reduces the integral over the eigenvalues with insertion of a rational function in eigenvalues (instead of a polynomial, as in the case of ordinary matrices the rational function is actually a polynomial).
+The integral over the space of Hermitian supermatrices modulo superunitary transformations then reduces to the integral over the eigenvalues with an insertion of a rational function of the eigenvalues (in the case of ordinary matrices the rational function is actually a polynomial).